True Christians Can Perform Miracles

 Notes: Closely examining these verses, we can learn the following:

-You may ask, "why do we not see these steps in other miracles in the Bible?"
+• You may ask, "why do we not see these steps in other miracles in the Bible?"
 True, this detail was not always reported.
 In many other miracles, however, the Bible did mention Jesus praying first.
-Based on this story it is likely that part of His prayer was about forgiving that person's sins.
+It is likely that, part of His prayer was about forgiving that person's sins.

 Step 1: Faith